A complete kit of all the electronic parts shown is available,

 the paper, the wire or the tape too tightly or you won't be able

 to slide the coil up and down the rod.
-I recommend winding the wire by
+I recommend winding

-around.
+wire around.
 Wrapping it around tends to put a twist in the

 length of the wire which makes it tangle up more easily.